davlord/minitrack.nvim/README.md

 - `report_default_mode` The report mode displayed by default

 ## Report customization
-The report in split in mutliple sections.
+The report is split in mutliple sections.
 Each section is managed by a specific renderer which is bound to a specific name.

 ![Minitrack report sections](minitrack-report-sections.png)

 1. `title` section renderer
 2. `day` section renderer
 3. `details` section renderer
 4. `summary` section renderer

+Blue lines represent a special renderer `separator` which is used multiple times.